trinijoe/demo-init/README.md

-#Attempting to create a local repo and push to github<br/>
+# Attempting to create a local repo and push to github<br/>

 after some trying it works.

+practice day 2.